saleandro/songkick-wp-plugin/readme.txt

 After configuring the plugin, add the shortcode [songkick_concerts_and_festivals] in the content of any blog post.

-When using a shortcode, you can set which artist, metro area, or user you want to display events for, allowing you to show events for different entities:
+When using a shortcode, you can set which artist, venue, metro area, or user you want to display events for, allowing you to show events for different entities:

 *   Users:   `[songkick_concerts_and_festivals songkick_id=your_username songkick_id_type=user]`
 *   Artists: `[songkick_concerts_and_festivals songkick_id=your_artist_id songkick_id_type=artist]`
+*   Venues: `[songkick_concerts_and_festivals songkick_id=your_venue_id songkick_id_type=venue]`
 *   Metro areas: `[songkick_concerts_and_festivals songkick_id=your_metro_area_id songkick_id_type=metro_area]`

 You can also set the 'no_calendar_style=true' to remove the calendar style from the event dates.